 - Pay attention to signs on the trail.
-Obey trail closure and do not go off trail.
+Obey trail closures and do not go off trail.

 - If you’re heading to the backcountry, dress kids very warmly and check the weather to make sure you will be able to get back safely.
-Frostbite is real, and it can happen fast.
+Frostbite is a real danger and can happen fast.

-- Before heading out, check the avalanche forecast for your destination.
+- Check the avalanche forecast for your destination.
 If the danger is high, stay home or choose a safer area.

 ||Type of helmet

-Still, accidents do happen, and when they do, it’s a good idea to take advantage of urgent care instead of the ED whenever appropriate.
+Even when you’re well prepared, accidents can still happen.
+When they do, it’s a good idea to know whether to take advantage of urgent care instead of the ER.
 For example, if your child is experiencing a head injury with confusion, lethargy or vomiting, or if they have injured an extremity like an arm or leg with severe swelling or deformity, you can seek help at urgent care.
-Children’s Colorado’s urgent care clinics treat many of the same conditions and injuries as the ED, and the wait times are a lot shorter.
+Children’s Colorado’s urgent care clinics treat many of the same conditions and injuries as the ER, and the wait times are a lot shorter.